Champion racehorse a national legend

-The Museum also holds the personal photograph album of Phar Lap's owner, David Davis.
-It includes thirty-six black and white photographs, documenting each of Phar Lap's race wins in Australia, with race details inscribed on the mounts.
+The National Museum's Phar Lap collection includes the personal photograph album of Phar Lap's owner, David Davis.
+The album has 36 black and white photographs, documenting each of Phar Lap's race wins in Australia, with race details inscribed on the mounts.
 There are 18 pages in all.
 This is the only photo album known that features each of Phar Lap's Australian wins.
-Davis died in 1959, and this album was discovered by his descendants in the attic of the Davis family home in California in the 1990s.
+Davis died in 1959 and this album was discovered by his descendants in the attic of the family home in California in the 1990s.

 Click on the images below for a larger version and more information

 VRC Governor's Plate, 1930